psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 "One for Peter, one for Paul,
 One for Him as made us all!
 Up with your kettles, and down with your pans,
-Give us a 'sou'-cake’ and we will begone.
+Give us a 'sou'-cake' and we will begone.

 (1) goes to a very pretty tune; (2) is in recitative.